Bryan K. Hanks

 People, Places and Things

-This course examines the use of recent theoretical perspectives that cross-cut many of the humanities and social sciences in order to explore the complex relationships that are created between people, landscapes and physical settings, and the use of objects and other forms of material culture.
+This course examines the use of recent theoretical perspectives that cross-cut many of the humanities and social sciences to explore the complex relationships that are created between people, landscapes and physical settings, and the use of objects and other forms of material culture.
 The course will survey key theoretical approaches to explore object agency, symbolism and ritual set within natural and built environments, and the roles that such places and things play within the composition of culture and long term mediation of social processes and memory.
 The course is diachronic in nature and examines a host of places and objects from around the world from prehistory to the present.
 A heavy emphasis will be placed on “interdisciplinary thought” with the goal of achieving a more nuanced and comparative understanding of the dynamic role that material culture and the natural and built environment have within the ever-evolving human condition.

 Ventresca Miller A, B Hanks, MA Judd, AV Epimakhov and D Rajev (2017).
 Weaning behaviors among Pastoralists: New Evidence of Infant Feeding Practices from Bronze Age Eurasia.
 American Journal of Physical Anthropology 162: 409-22.